filipecsoares/rusty-journal/README.md

 cargo run -- done 1
 ```

-### Generate a executable file to use without Cargo or Rust
+### Generate an executable file to use without Cargo or Rust

 ```bash
 cargo build --release